schouery/mv2020/registration.md

 If you are a World Finalist or Brazilian Medalists, you must finish your registration on the system **without** payment.
 After that, send an email to rodolfo@ic.unicamp.br.
 Do not pay!
 I will mark your registration as complete without the payment.

 For the Brazilian World Finalists, we are going to provide transportation.
 Do not buy any kind of transportation by yourself.
-We are will not reimburse you in such case.
+We will not reimburse you in such case.

 ## Pre-registration required